VP, Marketing at Zipline Games

 Andrew Aitken is an expert on strategies for the commercialization of open source and a leader in the open source community.
 Andrew has more than 20 years senior management experience in building and leading national professional services firms, including Renaissance Worldwide and eWork.
-In 2001, Andrew founded Olliance Consulting with other industry veterans to provide management and business strategy consulting to companies leveraging open source where he has personally advised firms such as IBM, Intel, Microsoft, and dozens of VCs and start-ups.
+In 2001, Andrew founded Olliance Consulting (now Black Duck Consulting) with other industry veterans to provide management and business strategy consulting to companies leveraging open source where he has personally advised firms such as IBM, Intel, Microsoft, and dozens of VCs and start-ups.
 In 2006, Andrew created the Open Source Think Tank, an invitation-only, bi annual event that brings the leading global FOSS experts together to discuss the future of commercial open source.

 Senior Software Engineer at Black Duck Software

 Sushil Bajracharya is passionate about building tools that enable effective and efficient software development.
 With years of experience in research and development of code search tools, Sushil leads the technical aspects of large-scale code search in the CodeSight/Koders development team at Black Duck.
 Sushil joined Black Duck after finishing his Ph.D in Information and Computer Science from University of California Irvine, where his dissertation focused on building and leveraging a large scale code search engine to help developers finding code they need.
 Read more about Sushil at http://sushil.me.